Adult Limited-Term Original

 - Bring proof of legal/lawful presence and identity (name and date of birth.)

 - Bring social security card or proof of ineligibility to obtain a social security number.
-(Individuals applying for a commercial limited-term driver license are required to have and provide proof of full social security number and DOT medical card.)
+(Individuals applying for a commercial limited-term driver license must provide proof of full social security number and DOT medical card.)

 - Bring two (2) documents of Utah residence address.

-- Visit our Required Documentation page to find out what is acceptable proof of each type of document required.
+- Visit our Required Documentation page to find acceptable proof of each type of document required.

 - Complete the Traffic Safety and Trends Exam (not required if providing evidence of a driving privilege from another state or country.)